Marapu: Beliefs

 According to Marapu beliefs, any spirit consists of two elements: Ndewa and Hamanangu.
 Marapu teachings concern the balance of universal life through which happiness can be gained.

 This balance is symbolized by the Great Mother (Ina Kalada) and the Great Father (Ama Kalada) who live in the universe and take the forms of the moon and the sun.
 In mythology, they are husband and wife who gave birth to the ancestors of the Sumbanese.

 Sumbans believe seven pairs of men and women descended from the sky on a ladder made of buffalo horns to a point in the north-central part of the island, and that suitably buried, they too will ultimately ascend this same ladder to be reunited with their families.

 Practice

-To honor Marapu, the Sumbanese put effigies, called Marapu statues, on stone altars where they lay their offerings in the forms of Sirih Pinang (a dish containing betel leaves, nuts and lime) and sacrificial cattle.
+To honor Marapu, the Sumbanese put effigies, called Marapu statues, on stone altars where they lay their offerings in the forms of Sirih Pinang (a dish containing betel leaves, nuts, and lime) and sacrificial cattle.
 The statues of Marapu are made of wood in the shape of human faces.
-These images are usually placed in the yard of their houses or inside the traditional houses.
+These images are usually placed in the yards of their houses or inside traditional houses.

 A further manifestation of devotion to Merapu and the ancestors is reflected in the continuing construction in parts of East Sumba of impressive stone burial monuments, vestiges of one of the last surviving megalithic cultures on the planet.
-In many cases individuals will put their families into debts extending into future generations in order to build these tomb stones in the traditional manner.
+In many cases, individuals will put their families into debts extending into future generations in order to build these tombstones in the traditional manner.